Climate and climate change

 Contributions of anthropogenic emissions and varying natural carbon sinks to the CO2 rise

-Long-term increases in observed COare entirely the result of human-caused emissions of carbon dioxide into the atmosphere – more than enough CO2 has been emitted by fossil fuel burning, cement production and deforestation to account for the increase measured in the atmosphere.
-Although CO2 concentrations have now increased by over 50% since the industrial revolution, this increase would have been almost twice as large if some CO2 had not been removed from the atmosphere through being absorbed by plants and the oceans.
+Long-term increases in observed COare the result of human-caused emissions of carbon dioxide into the atmosphere – more than enough CO2 has been emitted by fossil fuel burning and deforestation to account for the increase measured in the atmosphere.
+Although CO2 concentrations have now increased by over 50% since the industrial revolution, this increase would have been almost twice as large if some CO2 had not been removed from the atmosphere through natural absorption by plants and the oceans.

-These natural sinks of carbon vary in strength from year to year due to short-term fluctuations in climate, principally through El Niño Southern Oscillation (ENSO) cycles in the Tropical Pacific Ocean.
+These natural sinks of carbon vary in strength from year to year due to short-term fluctuations in climate, principally linked to El Niño Southern Oscillation (ENSO) cycles in the tropical Pacific Ocean but with other aspects of climate variability also having effects.
 This means that although emissions are increasing relatively smoothly, the rate of CO2 increase in the atmosphere shows more variability due to the varying strength of natural carbon sinks.
-El Niño conditions typically lead to a faster annual CO2 rise, while La Niña conditions typically lead to a slower annual CO2 rise.
+El Niño conditions typically lead to a faster annual CO2 rise, due to an overall weakening of natural carbon sinks, largely driven by hotter, drier conditions in tropical land areas.
+La Niña conditions have broadly opposite impacts, so typically lead to an overall strengthening of natural carbon sinks and hence a slower annual CO2 rise.
 The Met Office CO2 forecast takes account of both anthropogenic emissions and the impacts of ENSO-related climate variability on natural carbon sinks, accounting for the latter using the observed correlation between the annual CO2 rise and sea surface temperatures (SSTs) in the equatorial Pacific Ocean (Figure 3).
+Producing this forecast in December, we use an annual mean SST anomaly in the Nino3.4 region combining observations from the previous April to November with a forecast from December to March.
+With ENSO having recently been in moderate La Niña conditions, leading to an April-March mean Nino3.4 SST anomaly of -0.46°C, we expect a temporary strengthening of carbon sinks and hence a slightly smaller rise in atmospheric CO2 than would have been the case without this.

-This shows that for short periods such as individual years, the observed rate of build-up of CO2 in the atmosphere does not necessarily reflect the changes in emissions – the effects of climate variability on the short-term rise can dominate.
+For short periods such as individual years, the observed rate of build-up of CO2 in the atmosphere does not necessarily reflect changes in emissions – the effects of climate variability on the short-term rise can dominate.
 However, in the longer term, the ongoing increase in the annual rate of CO2 rise is quite evident despite large interannual variability (Figure 4).
-When the effects of ENSO are removed, the calculated CO2 rise shows an ongoing increase, with a slower rate after the early 2010s due to the slowing of the rise in global emissions.
-There was also a temporary slowing of the ENSO-adjusted CO2 rise in 2020 due to the reduction in global emissions following worldwide reductions in transport and energy production to the COVID-19 pandemic.
+When the effects of ENSO are removed, the calculated CO2 rise shows an ongoing increase, but with the rate of increase slowing around 2012 due to the slowing of the rise in global emissions.
+There was also a temporary slowing of the ENSO-adjusted CO2 rise in 2020 due to the reduction in global emissions following worldwide reductions in transport and energy production during the COVID-19 pandemic.

-We can estimate the potential contribution of El Niño conditions to the CO2 rise forecast for 2024 by repeating our forecast calculation without the sea surface temperature change, ie: with "neutral" conditions.
-This suggests that without an El Niño response in the atmosphere and tropical land ecosystems, the forecast annual mean CO2 rise from 2023 to 2024 would be 2.34 ppm, a slower rise than the 2.84 ppm forecast when accounting for El Niño (Figure 4).
+We can estimate the potential contribution of the recent moderate La Niña conditions to the CO2 rise forecast for 2026 by repeating our forecast calculation without the sea surface temperature change, ie: with "neutral" conditions.
+This suggests that without a La Niña response in the atmosphere and tropical land ecosystems, the forecast annual mean CO2 rise from 2025 to 2026 would be 2.56 ppm, a slightly faster rise than the 2.37 ppm forecast when accounting for La Niña (Figure 4).

 Comparison with previous annual CO2 increments